freewarefocus/py400kb/README.md

 The goal was to remove some legacy features no longer found in the Pi 500 & 500+ and add flexibility and future-proofing without having to recompile.

 This program allows a Raspberry pi4, pi5, pi400, pi500 or pi500+ to act as a keyboard & mouse for another computer.
-You can also pass in custom values for the keyboard & mouse to support newer models or custom hardware.
+You can use a handy preset for the pi400, 500 or 500+ or pass in custom values for the keyboard & mouse to support newer models or custom hardware.
 It also supports recording and playing back keyboard and mouse macro files.

 ## Changes from Original C Version